News/Events

 The Cost-Share Program, offered annually, provides grants to help landowners address shoreline erosion, streambank erosion, stormwater, or agricultural runoff.

-The Lake Wallenpaupack Watershed Management District (LWWMD) expects the open application period for our 2024 Cost-Share Program to begin in mid-summer.
+The application period for our 2024 Cost-Share Program is closed.
+The 2025 program will open in early summer, 2024.
 The program is designed to provide financial assistance to landowners and keep Lake Wallenpaupack clean.
 Grant funding is awarded for projects in the Lake Wallenpaupack watershed that will help protect water quality.
 These projects may include shoreline erosion stabilization, stream bank erosion stabilization, storm water improvements, and agricultural improvements.
 Contact LWWMD if you have questions about your project/location eligibility.

 2024 will be the fourteenth year of this successful program.
 Residential, commercial, and community properties are eligible.
 Grants may provide up to a 50% match of project cost; up to a maximum of $10,000.
 (For example-If your project cost is $20,000 the LWWMD may provide a $10,000 match.)
 Priority will be given to projects that reduce or eliminate the flow of pollutants into Lake Wallenpaupack and those that provide greater than 50% landowner match.
 Landowner match may be in-kind(materials/labor/etc.) or cash.